benchristel/process-to-processes/src/Fundamentals/Judgment.md

 >
 > <cite>[Richard I. Cook, MD, "How Complex Systems Fail"](https://how.complexsystems.fail/)</cite>

 What this means is that good judgment is a key attribute of any software engineer.
+Judgment is _what we do_ — it is, almost by definition, the part of our work that cannot be automated.

 ## Further Reading